neptune-ai/examples/utils/migration_tools/model_registry_to_runs/README.md

 - The source object of a run can be identified using `sys/custom_run_id`.
 - The Model ID of each model and corresponding model versions is stored as a group tag in the run to allow you to group models and model versions together, as shown in the screenshot above.
 - Runs made from models and model versions have the the `model` and `model_version` tags added respectively.
-- Once the migration and any sanity checks are complete, the copied Model/Model Versions can be deleted from the model registry and the _tmp_YYYYmmddHHMMSS_ folder can be deleted from the working directory to reclaim space.
+- Once the migration and any sanity checks are complete, the copied Model/Model Versions can be deleted from the model registry to reclaim space.
 - This script can also be used a template to update your logging script to start logging model metadata to runs instead of the model registry.
 For example, `init_model()` and `init_model_version()` calls will need to be replaced by `init_run(tags=["model"])` and `init_run(tags=["model-version"])` respectively.

 ## Performance Benchmarks